The Irish R.M.: Themes

 Political references are, however, not completely absent; where they occur, they are invariably introduced in a subtle manner by guest characters.
 Notable among these are several visiting officials from Dublin Castle who regard the Major's dispensation of justice as unduly lenient, and a Catholic canon with strong Irish nationalist sympathies who exploits the naivety of the Major for his own purposes.
 In every case, the comfortable, if somewhat adversarial, co-existence of the Major and the local population is at risk.
 One element of the series' humour involves the efforts of Flurry and the Major to hasten the departure of these troublesome visitors.

-One of the show's key strengths lies in its ability to convey the extent to which the lives of the Anglo-Irish gentry and the simple, if rather stilted local characters, often became inadvertently intertwined to produce the memorable comic effects that are so unique to the Irish psyche.
+One of the show's key strengths lies in its ability to convey the extent to which the lives of the Anglo-Irish gentry and the simple, if rather stilted local characters, often became inadvertently intertwined to produce the memorable comic effects that are so important to the Irish psyche.